-Anne B. Ruffer is a partner, chair of the Firm’s Executive Committee and chair of the Trusts and Estates Department at Mackenzie Hughes LLP.
-She concentrates her practice in estate planning (wills, trusts, and advanced directives), estate and trust administration, elder law and long-term planning, special needs planning, estate litigation and guardianships, as well as a variety of business related matters.
+Anne B. Ruffer is the firm’s managing partner and chair of the firm’s Executive Committee.
+She is the former chair of the Trusts and Estates Department at Mackenzie Hughes LLP.
+Anne concentrates her law practice in estate planning (wills, trusts, and advanced directives), estate and trust administration, elder law and long-term planning, special needs planning, estate litigation and guardianships, as well as a variety of business related matters.

 - Assists clients with a variety of assets and wealth with their estate planning, including drafting wills, a variety of trusts, advanced directives and beneficiary designations.